Looking for the legacy site? Click here

 We have two main types of photoreceptors called rods and cones.
 They are called rods and cones because of their shapes.
 These cells are located in a layer at the back of the eye called the retina.
 Rods are used to see in very dim light and only show the world to us in black and white.

 This is why you see only black and white when you are outside in the evening or in a dimly lit room.
 The other type of photoreceptors, the cones, allow us to see colors.
-They are not as sensitive as the rods and they work best in bright light.
+They are not as sensitive as the rods so they only work in bright light.
 There are three types of cones, one for each of the three main colors we see, red, green and blue. (click on the eyes above to learn more)

 Some people have a genetic defect that makes one or more of the cones fail.
 This condition is known as color deficiency.
 You may have heard it called color blindness.
 Color blindness is fairly common, affecting about nine percent of all humans.
 It is much more common in men than in women.
 To test for color blindness a special picture called an Ishihara test is used.
 If you jump to our color test page you will be able to test yourself and also experience another interesting phenomenon of our color vision.